 Every year, people flock to casinos in hopes of hitting it big.
-And since sports betting has been legalized, more people are engaging in gambling than before.
+And since sports betting has been legalized, more people are gambling than before.

 One thing to be aware of, though, is that certain winnings are taxable and are reported on IRS Form W-2 G. This document outlines your gambling winnings from a specific establishment.
 They should prepare the form to send to you and the IRS.

 It’s the gambling establishment’s responsibility to fill out and submit Form W-2 G to the IRS.
 The copy that you receive is for you to report on your tax return.
 If you haven’t received your W-2 G or you lost it, contact the gambling institution to get it reissued or contact the IRS directly since they will already have a copy.

 Only winnings above a certain amount in certain games are reported on IRS form W-2 G. It is important to understand that “winnings” refer to the net amount.
 So, if you wager $1,000 and win $2,000, your winnings are $1,000.

 Only winnings above a certain amount from specific games will be reported on form W-2 G. Those include:

 - Slot machine and bingo winnings of $1,000